Mountain Pine Beetle Program

 Early detection and control is critical in managing infestations and preventing further spread.

-Annually, the Town of Whitecourt undertakes a Mountain Pine Beetle Control Program.
+Typically, the Town of Whitecourt undertakes an annual Mountain Pine Beetle Control Program.
 The program involves assessing areas thoughout the community for infected trees, and performing control activities.
-The 2017 Program is now complete, and plans for 2018 will be developed.
+Below map details pine stand locations within Whitecourt.

 For more information visit the Alberta Agriculture & Forestry website.